Ingalls Lab at Penn State

 BS, UNC-Chapel Hill, 2011

-Miquela works in modern and ancient environments to better understand how chemical sediments archive Earth history information.
-Specifically, Miquela combines field geology, petrography, and stable isotope geochemistry to improve the use of chemical sediments in tectonic and paleoenvironmental reconstructions.
-She uses tools that investigate post-depositional alteration processes—from nm- to basin-scale, from in situ microbial respiration to deep burial diagenesis.
-Miquela also develops and uses novel analytical techniques to understand geochemical conditions under which life evolved and early Earth aqueous chemistry.
+Miquela works in modern and ancient environments to better understand how chemical sediments archive Earth history information using field geology, petrography, and stable isotope geochemistry.
+She uses tools that investigate post-depositional processes from in situ microbial metabolism to burial diagenesis.
+Miquela also develops novel geochemical proxies for the conditions under which life evolved on early Earth and other planets.
+Outside of lab, Miquela can be found running all day in Rothrock with her dog, Poppy, or eating tacos.
 CV here.

 Ran He